bboc/s3patterns/introduction.md

     * John Buck / Sharon Villines make Sociocracy accessible to the English-speaking world
 * 2014 The Sociocracy 3.0 Movement is born

+## Models of Management

+!{A Comparison of Different Models of Management](img/s3-context/models-of-management-plain.png)

 ## The S3 Movement ##